 But it's not completely retro; there's a modern aesthetic not unlike the design of the latest Apple Mac Pro.
 The 10-inch Pivo Pro infotainment system is all new, using dual-eSIM modems that can receive over-the-air software updates and provide media and navigation without interruptions.
 An auxiliary battery also means it can work in the background even when the Defender is parked up, and resume more quickly.
 It also supports a mobile app that can be used to interact with the Defender and set the climate control remotely.

 Land Rover certainly hasn't held back when it comes to offering a wealth of trim levels and customisation options to customers.
-Even the trim levels are somewhat overwhelming, with Defender, S, SE, HSE, First Edition and X all offered, along with a myriad of options that even extend to what sort of roof you'd prefer.
+Even the trim levels are somewhat overwhelming, with Defender, S, SE, HSE, all available in standard or X-Dynamic guise.
+There's also an XS Edition and X versions, along with bespoke trim levels just for the Defender V8.

 It's hard to know where to start with the Defender's options, but rest assured its packs and accessories cover every eventuality, from a tow bar to a ramp that makes it easier for your dog to clamber into the boot.

 A good kicking off point is the curated equipment packs called Explorer, Adventure, Country and Urban.
 Explorer adds the famous snorkel air intake, a roof rack, waterproof side-mounted gear carriers, a matte black front badge and items like mud flaps and a cover for the spare wheel.